 Westmorland’s flag was registered on September 30th 2011.
 The county probably shares with Huntingdonshire the dubious distinction of being one of the least recognised of our counties.
-Many people who have enjoyed a break in the Lake District are probably unaware that they have visited the county of Westmorland.
+Many people who have enjoyed a break in the Lake District are likely unaware that they have visited the county of Westmorland.

 Again, as with Huntingdonshire, the media and modern mapmakers have done little to secure the place of this beautiful county in our minds, consistently referring to or depicting the towns and features that lie in the county, as residing within the administrative territory of Cumbria; there is no such county.
 This is the name solely of an administration formed in 1974 to take over the duties of former councils in Westmorland, Cumberland, Lancashire and the West Riding of Yorkshire.
 The county of Westmorland did not cease to exist in 1974 and in an effort to remind people of this fact, an association of concerned individuals formed a Westmorland Association to campaign for a county flag.
 Registration and use of a flag, it was hoped, would help to remind people that the county had not gone away, as might be demonstrated by its flag flying proudly.
 The choice of design was a banner of arms of the former County Council of Westmorland

 Approaches were made to the Flag Institute about registration of this design: this led to its slight modfication by Chief Vexillologist Graham Bartram who recommended making the edges of the charges on the flag red rather than black, to improve its efficacy, that is its visibility, as a flag.
 In a situation comparable to Middlesex, as the council no longer existed, there was no longer an arms holder so the arms were effectively free to use.
 The Westmorland Association was duly advised that if it could demonstrate sufficient local approval of the proposed design, the Flag Institute would happily register it as the county flag of Westmorland.
 Accordingly support was received from a number of substantial local groups including;